Provost and Vice President for Academic Affairs

 The Provost and Vice President for Academic Affairs is responsible for the College’s academic vision and for ensuring that the curriculum meets its academic objectives.
 He also oversees strategic planning, degree programs and academic support.

-The Dean of Academic Achievement is responsible for the coordination and delivery of all academic resources to Stonehill students to insure their academic success across the continuum of ability and achievement.
+The Associate Provost for Academic Achievement is responsible for the coordination and delivery of all academic resources to Stonehill students to insure their academic success across the continuum of ability and achievement.
 In addition to having direct responsibility for the Post-Graduate Fellowship Advising, and Pre-Health Professional Advising, the Dean oversees the work of the Assistant Dean of Academic Services and Advising, Assistant Dean of General Education and Academic Achievement, Director of International Programs, Director of the Honors Program, and Associate Director of the Center for Writing and Academic Achievement.
 The Dean also collaborates with the Office of Career Services.

-Assistant Dean of General Education and Academic Achievement
+Assistant Dean of General Education

-The Assistant Dean of General Education and Academic Achievement oversees the Cornerstone Program of General Education, a liberal arts curriculum featuring integrated learning communities, and the college-wide Writing Program, which includes writing-intensive First-Year Seminars and Writing-in-the-Disciplines courses situated in the majors.
+The Assistant Dean of General Education oversees the Cornerstone Program of General Education, a liberal arts curriculum featuring integrated learning communities, and the college-wide Writing Program, which includes writing-intensive First-Year Seminars and Writing-in-the-Disciplines courses situated in the majors.
 The Assistant Dean is responsible for providing leadership and expertise in curriculum design, faculty training, and learning outcomes assessment and convenes the General Education Advisory Committee and the Writing Committee.

 Director of the Center for Teaching and Learning